mhmadip/chat_app_w1/README.md

 # chat_app_w1
-Week 1 Chat App OOP2 ( Wed 9 March 2022)
+Week 1 Chat App OOP2 ( Wed 30 March 2022)

 Our goals for today:

-1- To explore and undertand the app structure.
+1- To explore and understand the app structure.

 2- To add navigation feature by using navigation routes and to be able see the screens on real phone devices or emulators before we make the fully-functional.